Paola-Ballon/Social-Sustainability-Global-Database-v2.0/README.md

 1. Clone this repository to your local machine.
 2. Ensure you meet all software requirements and have installed the necessary R and Stata packages.
-3. Follow the detailed instructions in the "SSGD v2.0 replication guidelines.docx" for setting up your user profile, downloading data, and running the scripts.
+3. Follow the detailed instructions in the [SSGD v2.0 replication guidelines.docx](https://github.com/Paola-Ballon/Social-Sustainability-Global-Database-v2.0/blob/main/documentation/SSGD%20v2.0%20replication%20guidelines.docx) for setting up your user profile, downloading data, and running the scripts.
 4. Refer to the guidelines document for troubleshooting and additional details.

 ## Support